nthntmmrmn/CS337-Project3/readme.txt

 Team members: Nathan Timmerman, Nicholas Kao, Esther Whang, Batuhan Ergor

+How to install dependencies:
+    - install virtualenv
+	pip install virtualenv
+    - create a new environment
+	python3.6 -m venv virtualenv
+    - activate your virtual environment source virtualenv/bin/activate
+    - install dependencies
+	pip install -r requirements.txt

+How to use:
+    - Run `main.py`

 Basic goals and how we met them:

 1. Recipe retrieval and display (see example above, including "Show me the ingredients list");